liddyjacob/MetroBeat/README.md

 Once I have labeled music, I will import it into a programming language and build my model from the ground up.
-I may reference other guides for help, but understand that this project is not just another codeacademy or medium exercise - this is a wholly original project so that I can learn everything from the basics to exploring my own, original ideas.
+I may reference other guides for help, but understand that this project is not just another codecademy or medium exercise - this is a wholly original project so that I can learn everything from the basics to exploring my own, original ideas.

 Finally I intend to deploy this project on the web, so that anyone can label the music they have.